-Upon multiple dosing of fenofibrate, fenofibric acid steady state is achieved within 5 days.
+Upon multiple dosing of fenofibrate, fenofibric acid steady state is achieved within 9 days.
 Plasma concentrations of fenofibric acid at steady state are approximately double of those following a single dose.
-Serum protein binding was approximately 99% in normal and hyperlipidemic subjects Metabolism
+Serum protein binding was approximately 99% in normal and hyperlipidemic subjects.
+Metabolism

 Following oral administration, fenofibrate is rapidly hydrolyzed by esterases to the active metabolite, fenofibric acid; no unchanged fenofibrate is detected in plasma.

-Fenofibric acid is primarily conjugated with glucuronic acid and then excreted in urine reminion actus sprimarily conjugated with guiculorine actus and their excellent united.
+Fenofibric acid is primarily conjugated with glucuronic acid and then excreted in urine.
+A small amount of fenofibric acid is reduced at the carbonyl moiety to a benzhydrol metabolite which is, in turn, conjugated with glucuronic acid and excreted in urine.

-A small amount of fenofibire acid is reduced at the carbonyl moiety to a benzhydrol metabolite which is, in turn, conjugated with glucuronic acid and excreted in urine.
-In vivo metabolism data indicate that neither fenofibrate nor fenofibric acid undergo oxidative metabolism (e.g., cytochrome P450) to a significant extent was excreted in the feces.
-Fenofibric acid is eliminated with a half-life of 20 hours, allowing once daily dosing
+In vivo metabolism data indicate that neither fenofibrate nor fenofibric acid undergo oxidative metabolism (e.g., cytochrome P450) to a significant extent.
+Elimination

-Elimination After absorption, fenofibrate is mainly excreted in the urine in the form of metabolites, primarily fenofibric acid and fenofibric acid glucuronide.
-After administration of radiolabelled fenofibrate, approximately 60% of the dose appeared in the urine and 25%
+After absorption, fenofibrate is mainly excreted in the urine in the form of metabolites, primarily fenofibric acid and fenofibric acid glucuronide.
+After administration of radiolabelled fenofibrate, approximately 60% of the dose appeared in the urine and 25% was excreted in the feces.